Lisa Marie BakerBachelor of Arts in Early Childhood Education, 2011

 After being declared cancer-free, Lisa knew she’d love to work with children herself, so she earned her certificate as an Infant and Toddler Specialist and an Associate’s degree in Early Childhood Education before enrolling at Ashford.
 “I’d worked very hard to obtain my Associate’s degree and wanted a college that would allow me to transfer as many of those credits as possible.
 I also enjoy taking courses online.
 It works with my full-time job schedule, and I also gain more knowledge by researching information for assignments.
 Plus, Ashford’s administrators are great people.”

-True to her character, Lisa continued to set the bar even higher by pursuing her Master of Arts in Education, Early Childhood specialization at Ashford, and graduated in November 2012.
+True to her character, Lisa continued to set the bar even higher by pursuing her Master of Arts in Education, Early Childhood specialization at Ashford, and graduated in November 2012 at age 29.
 She looks forward to continuing to grow in her role as educator by focusing in on family services.
 “Families are so important in the life of young children because parents are their first educator.
 As a future early childhood educator, I would like to teach society the importance of education and of establishing a strong family foundation.
 I would like to be that special person that makes a difference in someone’s life through education or building unity.

 “For me, each day that I live is a blessing and each year that I live is a miracle,” continues Lisa.
 “I love and enjoy life.
 This is the reason I want to continue to excel, both personally and professionally.”